CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language that is often used to provide added functionality to websites, but can be used seperately to this for writing other forms of code e.g. animations

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Version control, allows other to access and download our files (teamwork), backup for our files

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create a copy of the original file, and you are able to edit these copies without changing the origin file

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy the file and download it

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+After you've pushed the forked repo back to github, then a pull request allows us to link the file back to the original repo.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see what changes have been made to file and by whom

 ## Question 13